Total risk, freedom, discipline.”

-Whatever the type of writing Constance is tackling, she works hard to draw on the drama, pacing, and rhythm she learned in dance and theater classes to give her words punch and expressiveness.
-She also finds that environment makes a big difference in the type of writing she does, according to a January 2013 issue of The Writer magazine.
+Whatever the type of writing Constance is tackling, she works to draw on the drama, pacing, and rhythm she learned in dance and theater to give her words punch and vigor.
+She also finds that setting makes a big difference in the type of writing she does.

 When she’s developing a journalistic piece, Constance takes advantage of The Grotto, a writing community in San Francisco that provides office space for writers.
 “It’s terrific to get that blast of city energy,” she notes.
 “I go online, check email, read the newspaper or start doing interviews or research.
 I have all my language and narrative journalism books there.
 I’m in a more extroverted mode all day long.”